 (a) Options Generally.
 An Award of Options shall be subject to the terms and conditions established by the Committee in connection with the Award and specified in the applicable Award Document.
 The Committee shall establish (or shall authorize the method for establishing) the exercise price of all Options awarded under the Plan, except that the exercise price of an Option shall not be less than 100% of the Fair Market Value of one Share on the Award Date.
 Notwithstanding the foregoing, the exercise price of an Option that is a Substitute Award may be less than the Fair Market Value per Share on the Award Date, provided that such substitution complies with applicable laws and regulations, including the listing requirements of the exchange of primary listing and Section 409A or Section 424 of the Code, as applicable.
-Upon satisfaction of the conditions to exercisability of the Award, a Participant shall be entitled to exercise the Options included in the Award and to have delivered, upon MSCI's receipt of payment of the exercise price and completion of any other conditions or procedures specified by MSCI, the number of Shares in respect of which the Options shall have been exercised.
+Upon satisfaction of the conditions to exercisability of the Award, a Participant shall be entitled to exercise price and completion of any other conditions or procedures specified by MSCI, the number of Shares in respect of which the Options shall have been exercised.
 Options may be either nonqualified stock options or Incentive Stock Options.
 Options and the Shares acquired upon exercise of Options may, among other things, be subject to restrictions on transfer, vesting requirements or cancellation under specified circumstances.